Which paste should I use to hang my wallpaper?

 For best results we suggest pasting the wall.

 The same paste should be used for the lining paper as for the wallpaper.
-We recommend using a pre mixed paste suitable for heavy wallpapers.
+We recommend using a pre-mixed paste suitable for heavy wallpapers.

 Paste the wall first and apply the paper dry off the roll.
 Do not use a roller to smooth the paper on the wall as this may leave pressure marks and lines.
 Try to avoid getting adhesive on the printed surface, as dried paste will damage the surface of printed wallpaper.
-If it is unavoidable, gently wipe off with a clean damp sponge whilst it is moist, making sure to rinse the sponge thoroughly throughout the cleaning process using clean water only and no soap or cleaning liquids of any kind.
+If it is unavoidable, gently wipe off with a clean damp sponge while it is moist, making sure to rinse the sponge throughout the cleaning process using clean water only and no soap or cleaning liquids of any kind.

 If you have any questions about our wallpaper please contact us.